The Last Mile Delivery Software Tech Stack You Need for 2022

 Your delivery management software is the primary tool you need to manage your last mile delivery operations.
 Even if you assemble the right tools in every other category of your last mile delivery software stack, the wrong delivery management software can hurt the performance of your last mile delivery operations.

-OptimoRoute is the only delivery management software you need for your last mile delivery operations.
+OptimoRoute is the only last mile delivery management software you need to maximize efficiency.
 While it has over 50 powerful features for businesses to take advantage of in their operations, we’ll focus on three features that make it perfect for managing last mile delivery operations:

 OptimoRoute’s Mobile App for drivers (available on iOS and Android) provides route schedules, order information, and navigation all in one place.
 The mobile app also enables dispatching teams to engage in accurate driver tracking during delivery runs.

-OptimoRoute’s Realtime Order Tracking feature enables customers to track their orders in real time at the last mile.
-With Realtime Order Tracking, businesses can send custom text messages and emails to their customers with a live tracking link when their orders are out for delivery.
-Realtime Order Tracking increases customer satisfaction since customers have access to accurate delivery ETAs.
+OptimoRoute’s Realtime Order Tracking feature enables customers to track their orders on-demand in real time at the last mile.
+With Realtime Order Tracking, businesses can send notifications via custom text messages and emails to their customers with a live tracking link when their orders are out for delivery.
+Realtime Order Tracking increases customer satisfaction by providing customers with real-time visibility into orders and access to accurate delivery ETAs.

 Warehouse Management Systems